-This two-year planning process is funded through a Massachusetts Municipal Vulnerability Preparedness Action Grant.
-The resulting plan will provide a roadmap of priority actions in addressing both public health concerns, as well as long-term solutions to reducing urban heat islands.
+This two-year planning process was funded through a Massachusetts Municipal Vulnerability Preparedness Action Grant.
+The resulting plan provides a roadmap of priority actions in addressing both public health concerns, as well as long-term solutions to reducing urban heat islands.

 Regional Climate Collaboration: A Metro Mayors Celebration

 In early 2021, the Metro Mayors hosted a virtual celebration to reflect on the successes and challenges of advancing regional climate work over the past five years.
 The Mayoral panel also spoke about the intersections between climate, equity, and addressing the COVID-19 pandemic.

 In 2020, the Climate Taskforce hosted a webinar series on Climate Resilient Land Use and Zoning to share emerging and best practices across the region and U.S.

 The two workshops were:

 - Climate Resilient Zoning in Practice: Best and Emerging Practices